oxidecomputer/crucible/tools/README.md

 having to spin up a bunch of things.
 These tests are limited in their scope and should not be considered substantial.

+Specify "unencrypted" or "encrypted" when running the script to test both code paths.

 That's all for now!